retr0-kernel/dht/README.md

 }
 ```

-**⚠️ Note:** The full API key is only shown once during creation.
+**Note:** The full API key is only shown once during creation.
 Store it securely!

 ---